Labia majora: Function and structure

+East Asian woman's vulva with labia majora and labia minora spread, showing internal anatomical structures.

 The main function of the labia majora is to cover and protect the other parts of the vulva.
 The labia majora contain the labia minora, interlabial sulci, clitoral hood, clitoral glans, frenulum clitoridis, the Hart's Line, and the vulval vestibule, where the external openings of the urethra and the vagina are located.
 Each labium majus has two surfaces, an outer, pigmented and covered with strong, pubic hair; and an inner, smooth and beset with large sebaceous follicles.
 The labia majora are covered with squamous epithelium.
 Between the two, there is a considerable quantity of areolar tissue and fat, besides vessels, nerves, and glands.
 Below the skin of the labia majora, there is a tissue called the dartos muliebris, which gives them a wrinkled appearance.

 Pudendal cleft

 Front view of the vulva.
 Pudendal cleft at 3.

 The labia majora constitute the lateral boundaries of the pudendal cleft.
 The pudendal cleft, also known as the vulvar cleft or cleft of Venus (rima vulvae or rima pudendi in Latin), is a vertical fissure between the labia majora starting at the basal point of the mons pubis.
 After puberty, the clitoral hood and the labia minora can protrude into the pudendal cleft to a variable degree.